AbdulMateen18/AutoFormFill/README.md

 ## Overview

 This document explains how a JavaScript snippet is used to automatically select a specific radio button from a group of radio buttons on a web page.
 The script identifies all radio buttons, groups them by their `name` attribute, and selects a radio button based on a specified index.Made specifically for GIFT feedback form but can be used to automate any form with only radio buttons.
+Write 'allow pasting' in console to paste the code.

 ## Detailed Explanation